pstew/biodataclub/meetings/2022-12_hackathon/README.md

 - The team leader will be responsible for delegating tasks to team members.
 - Teams will have approximately 1.5 days to develop a deliverable product.
 - Each team will have 5 minutes to present their final product on Friday.
 Product demonstrations or slides will be acceptable.
 - A panel of judges (Drs.
-Peter Kanetsky, John Koomen, Issam El Naqa, John Schatzle, and TBD) will pick the winning project.
+Peter Kanetsky, John Koomen, Issam El Naqa, John Schatzle) will pick the winning project.
 - The top 3 projects will be picked by the judges using the following items:
   - Reproducibility
   - Usability